Steaming

 Steaming is a method of cooking using steam.
-This is often done with a food steamer, a kitchen appliance made specifically to cook food with steam, but food can also be steamed in a wok.
+In steaming, the food is fully immersed in steam, with no air present, so that the steam condenses on the food, and then the condensate drips down away from the food.
+This is often achieved in a food steamer, a kitchen appliance made specifically to cook food with steam, but food can also be steamed in a wok.
 In the American Southwest, steam pits used for cooking have been found dating back about 5,000 years.
 Steaming is considered a healthy cooking technique that can be used for many kinds of foods.

-Compared to full immersion in boiling water, steaming can be faster and more energy-efficient because it requires less water and takes advantage of the excellent thermodynamic heat transfer properties of steam.
+Compared to full immersion in boiling water, steaming can be far faster and more energy-efficient because it requires heating much less water and takes advantage of the excellent thermodynamic heat transfer properties of steam.